 Responding to ICE at the Library: Real World Approaches

 When agents from U.S. Immigration and Customs Enforcement (ICE) enter a public library, staff need to know how to respond calmly, lawfully, and in ways that keep everyone safe.
-This webinar will highlight how libraries of different sizes and in different communities are navigating these situations in real life.
-Presenters will share how their libraries are approaching staff training, handling interactions, and ensuring everything is done professionally and legally.
-This webinar, sponsored by PLA’s Committee on Equity, Diversity, Inclusion and Social Justice, is designed to offer practical, real-world perspectives.
+This on-demand webinar highlights how libraries of different sizes and in different communities are navigating these situations in real life.
+Presenters share how their libraries are approaching staff training, handling interactions, and ensuring everything is done professionally and legally.
+This on-demand webinar, sponsored by PLA’s Committee on Equity, Diversity, Inclusion and Social Justice, was designed to offer practical, real-world perspectives.

 Learning Outcomes